Choose the perfect holiday letting

 Bath is a lovely, green city, but there is a price to be paid for this lush environment: rain.
 Bath receives a slightly higher amount of rain than many other areas of England and it can rain on any day of the year.
-That being said, spring and summer can see very pleasant weather.
+That being said, spring and summer can also see very pleasant weather.

 Perhaps the most famous attraction in Bath is the Roman Baths, which date back to the 1st century AD.
 The buildings surrounding the natural springs were added around 200 years ago, and provide a stunning backdrop to the springs.
 This is one of the most beautiful buildings in England, and while you can no longer step into the soothing water yourself, you’ll be able to imagine what it would have been like in the days when you could.

 After you’ve seen the baths, take a stroll down to Royal Crescent, a magnificent row of beautiful terraced houses that was completed in 1774.
 This excellently preserved building is one of the best examples of Georgian architecture in the country.

-Art and Culture in Bath
+Art and culture in Bath

-Among the best are the American Museum in Britain, which chronicles American history through representations of art, maps, and other Americana.
+Among the best is the American Museum in Britain, which chronicles American history through representations of art, maps, and other Americana.